Anna Leibbrand: Life

-It was also during this time that, together with Hans von Fischer, she set up in Zurich the "Centrale Sanitaire Internationale", a left-wing medical charity initially intended to provide medical support to fighters in the Spanish Civil War.
+It was also during this time that, together with Hans von Fischer, she set up in Zürich the "Centrale Sanitaire Internationale", a left-wing medical charity initially intended to provide medical support to fighters in the Spanish Civil War.
 She also undertook illegal work for the Italian Communist Party at this time.
 Switzerland's neutral status during the Second World War enabled Anna von Fischer to work with left-leaning political and medical support organisations in various countries both during and directly after the war.
 War ended, formally in May 1945, but at the direction of the German senior Communist, Franz Dahlem, she remained in Switzerland for a further three years.
 Her contacts during the 1940s included Noel Field, a leading member of the Unitarian Universalist Service Committee, a disaster relief and refugee support organisation with close US links.
 In 1946 she warned the Party leadership in what would later be East Germany that Noel Field was an alleged agent of the US security services.

 She finally returned to what remained of German in October 1948, settling in the Soviet occupation zone.
 The end of the war had appeared to signal an end to one- party dictatorship, but under Soviet administration the contentious merger of the KPD and more moderately left-wing SPD had already, in April 1946 prepared the ground for a return to one- party rule.
 Anna von Fischer joined the resulting Socialist Unity Party (SED / Sozialistische Einheitspartei Deutschlands) in 1949, which was also the year in which the zone became the Soviet sponsored German Democratic Republic, formally founded in October.
 After a period of unemployment, in 1949 she took a job as a correspondent with Tägliche Rundschau, a Dresden based newspaper produced for East Germany by the Red Army.
 She stayed with the newspaper till the start of August 1951.
 She was also working with the Soviet Press Bureau, and in 1950 found time, briefly, to attend a course of political study at the regional party academy.
 Meanwhile, she was by now living with another high-profile party member, the writer Friedrich Schlotterbeck, whom she married in March 1951.